jlengstorf/jason.energy/site/posts/82-find-the-why/find-the-why.md

 - **Why?** Because I had a buttload of meetings on my schedule.
 - **Why?** Because I accepted every meeting invite, even if they were irrelevant to my work.
-- **Why?** Because I didn’t want to seem rude by declining.[^rabbithole]
+- **Why?** Because I didn’t want to seem rude by declining.

-[^rabbithole]:
+{% aside %}
 Beware the rabbit hole here.
 You can _always_ go deeper, but there’s a point of diminishing returns.

 Why don’t I want to seem rude?
 Because I’m worried it’ll get me fired.
 Why?
 Because I have self-worth issues.
 Why?
 Because I [feel like a phony](https://lengstorf.com/not-a-phony) sometimes.
 Why?
 Because...

 After a certain point, the “deeper cause” becomes so general — e.g. “I don’t value myself” — that it’s almost a symptom in itself.
 This is a problem with asking subjective questions: they allow you to talk yourself in a circle if you don’t choose a logical stopping point.

 Because — get ready for this — **why don’t I value myself?** Because I let people abuse my time, _which they often do by scheduling too many fucking meetings_.

 If you chase any strand of logic far enough, you’ll eventually [end up staring at the back of your own head](https://science.howstuffworks.com/dictionary/astronomy-terms/space-shape2.htm).
+{% endaside %}

 Now that I’ve explored this new line of questioning, there’s a new potential root cause: I’m accepting meetings even when I shouldn’t be.